krzemienski/awesome-from-stars/README.md

 * [bavc/qctools](https://github.com/bavc/qctools): QCTools (Quality Control Tools for Video Preservation) is a free and open source software tool that helps users analyze and understand their digitized video files through use of audiovisual analytics and filtering.
 QCTools is funded by the National Endowment for the Humanities and the Knight Foundation, and is developed by the Bay Area Video Coalition.
 * [qdrant/qdrant](https://github.com/qdrant/qdrant): Qdrant - High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 * [NationalSecurityAgency/qgis-latlontools-plugin](https://github.com/NationalSecurityAgency/qgis-latlontools-plugin): QGIS tools to capture and zoom to coordinates using decimal, DMS, WKT, GeoJSON, MGRS, UTM, UPS, GEOREF, ECEF, H3, and Plus Codes notation.
 Provides external map support, MGRS & Plus Codes conversion and point digitizing tools.
-* [yc-software/qm](https://github.com/yc-software/qm): Multiplayer agent harness for work
+* [yc-software/qm](https://github.com/yc-software/qm): Multiplayer agent harness for work. https://qm.ycombinator.com
 * [qmlbook/qmlbook](https://github.com/qmlbook/qmlbook): The source code for the upcoming qml book
 * [zaps166/QMPlay2](https://github.com/zaps166/QMPlay2): QMPlay2 is a video and audio player which can play most formats and codecs.
 * [pbek/QOwnNotes](https://github.com/pbek/QOwnNotes): QOwnNotes is a plain-text file notepad and todo-list manager with Markdown support and Nextcloud / ownCloud integration.